SidneyHollingsworth/kickstarter-analysis/README.md

 #### Conclusion: Outcomes based on Goals

--  [Less Than 1000 and 1000 to 4999 recommended]
+-  [While the largest delta between Percent Successful and Percent Failure greatest with goal category of [Less Than 1000 and 1000 to 4999 recommended]
--  Such a small sample size for campaigns with a goal greater than [X], wouldn't feel comfortable recommending
+-  [Due to the small sample size of campaigns with a goal greater than $15,000, I wouldn't feel comfortable recommending]

 ## Challenges and Limitations